 7. Put everything together

 Now that you've assembled all the key elements that'll make up your project plan, you’re ready to put everything together into an ideal project planning tool.
 Be sure to hold a meeting to go over your finished project plan and announce the official initiation of your new project!
+Everythng you've outlined above can be digitally defined in a collaboration platform, where your best bets are top project planning tools such as Slite and Zoom for conferencing.

 8. Ensure that project stakeholders know how to use your project plan

 The project plan is an incredibly useful document for everyone involved in a project.
 However, people will not use it if they don't know how to access it.
-Once your finished project plan is ready, make sure that everyone knows where to find it, how to use it, and any other relevant protocol information.
+Once your project plan document is ready, make sure that everyone knows where to find it, how to use it, and any other relevant protocol information.

 9. Look to your project plan for answers

 Many teams make the mistake of spending tons of time on a project plan, only to leave it aside after the planning phase of their project is finished.
 Be sure to continue to use your project plan as a guiding document for the rest of your project development.
 If any changes need to be made, be sure to log them in your document.
+Proper project plan documentation will save your team a lot of time and confusion when the project is in full swing.

 10. Keep your project plan for future reference